 Pharmacologic and Integrative treatment

 Incorporating prebiotic supplements and high fibre in the diet can alleviate the integrative treatment for patients experiencing chronic gut symptoms.
 Based on the pathophysiology of these diseases, the objective for the management of chronic gut disorders includes proper regulation of the immune response.
 As well as supportive measures for the growth of the protective bacteria and the inhibition of growth of the pathological microorganisms.
-These mushrooms have been found to support the growth of Bifidobacterium and Lactobacillus.
+These mushrooms support the growth of Bifidobacterium and Lactobacillus.
 Both of which are important gut bacteria that improve gastrointestinal function.
 These are domains medicinal mushrooms have been studied and used for, based on the years of mycotherapy research.